Two people with their dog at a campground

 8. Day Excursions

-9. Pet Etiquette & Tips
+9. Pet Etiquette And Tips

 Make sure you familiarize yourself with the rules of the campground and any other area you take your pet.
-If you use a tie-out anchor (never leave your pet unattended).
+If you use a tie-out anchor, never leave your pet unattended.
 Give your pet plenty of room to move, but be cautious of traffic and obstacles that they can get hung or caught on.
-Make sure they are always leashed when you walk them or have them outside with you.
-Campground pet etiquette is a must.
-Be considerate of other campers where your pet is concerned.
-Always pick up behind your pet.

 10. Creative Pet Containment